amanelis/baboon/README.md

 # How it works
 Baboon is simple.
 You provide your server addresses, environments, path, repository and a username.
 Baboon does the rest.
 By running a simple `baboon deploy {env}` it will do all neccessary operations you intend for it to do on a full deploy to a production staging or development server.
-All you need setup is a working rails application on a server and/or have your keys setup so you don't have to type your password in.
+All you need is a working rails application on a server and/or have your keys setup so you don't have to type your password in.
 Baboon also has rollbacks which just do a git reset {prev commit}.
 Later there will be better support for this.
-Future support for Baboon will be CI.

 ---